Automox Remote Tools with Splashtop – Full User Guide

 Device Ready

-- Start a Remote Control session
+- Start a Remote Tools session (any feature they have permission for)

-- End active sessions
+- End active sessions (across all features)

 - Uninstall the Splashtop Streamer